Is Apple (AAPL) stock a good buy?

 Table of Contents

-Step 2: Apple Company History
+1. Apple Company History

 ➡️ Goal: It’s important to know the company’s history.
-This helps us understand the various revenue streams, if they acquired other companies, how they grew through difficult times, and how they separated themselves from the competition
+This helps us understand the various revenue streams, if they acquired other companies, how they grew through difficult times, and how they separated themselves from the competition.

 • Apple was founded on April 1, 1976, by Steve Jobs, Steve Wozniak, and Ronald Wayne to develop and sell Wozniak’s Apple I personal computer.